MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ## Microsoft security, trust, and commitment to Responsible AI

 Copilot for Microsoft 365 is compliant with existing privacy, security, and compliance commitments to Microsoft 365 commercial customers, including the General Data Protection Regulation (GDPR) and European Union (EU) Data Boundary.
 Copilot for Microsoft 365 presents only data that each individual can access using the same underlying controls for data access used in other Microsoft 365 services.
-For more infoormation, see Microsoft [privacy policy and service documentation](https://privacy.microsoft.com/) and [commitment to responsible AI](https://www.microsoft.com/ai/responsible-ai).
+For more information, see Microsoft [privacy policy and service documentation](https://privacy.microsoft.com/) and [commitment to responsible AI](https://www.microsoft.com/ai/responsible-ai).

-To learn more as a developer of Copilot extensibility solutions, see [Data, Privacy, and Security considerations of extending Copilot for Microsoft 365](./data-privacy-security.md).
+To learn more as a developer of Copilot extensibility solutions, see [data, Privacy, and Security considerations of extending Copilot for Microsoft 365](./data-privacy-security.md).